-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
-The impact was particularly acute for disadvantaged pupils.
-We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
+Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year and continuous to be a strong theme across school due to individual and family circumstances.
+The impact has been particularly acute for disadvantaged pupils.
+We used pupil premium funding to provide wellbeing support for all pupil's using external agencies who delivered mental health seminars for pupils and parents.
+We also provide ELSA support for individuals who need further individual mental health support.
+Other initiatives include targeted interventions where required.
 Staff have received training on 'adaptive teaching' which is used to build a differentiated approach to support all pupils in particular those children who are Pupil Premium.